-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 11, 1996, in the Registration Statement (Form SB-2) and related Prospectus of Cellegy Pharmaceuticals, Inc. for the registration of 5,000,000 shares of its common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated March 11, 1996 in the Registration Statement (Form SB-2) and related Prospectus of Cellegy Pharmaceuticals, Inc. for the registration of 5,000,000 shares of its common stock.

-ERNST & YOUNG LLP
+/s/ ERNST & YOUNG LLP ERNST & YOUNG LLP

-Walnut Creek, California May 8, 1996
+Walnut Creek, California June 27, 1996